-Before you go pointing the finger at anything, confirm that the problem isn’t related to your ISP (internet service provider).
+Before you point the finger at anything, confirm that the problem isn’t related to your ISP (internet service provider).
 Go to speedtest.net and check that your download speeds are up to snuff.
-Typically anything above 10 Mb/s is sufficient enough.
+Typically anything above 10 Mbps is sufficient enough.

-If you have slow internet to begin with, then there’s no question about why it’s taking so long for your App Store downloads to complete.
-Those with high-speed broadband and fiber optic connections, on the other hand, should really never experience that slow of App Store downloads unless there’s an underlying problem.
+If you have slow internet, there’s no question why it’s taking so long for your App Store downloads to complete.
+Those with high-speed broadband and fiber optic connections, on the other hand, should never experience that slow of App Store downloads unless there’s an underlying problem.

 Reboot your wireless router

-There are also some cases where your wireless router could be having a heart attack and just needs a good reboot.
-In these scenarios, the router may produce slower than expected download speeds or the downloads may not progress at all.
+There are also some cases where your wireless router could be having a problem and just needs a good reboot.
+In these scenarios, the router may produce slower than expected download speeds, or the downloads may not progress at all.

-Power it off for a good 60 seconds and then power it back on and try the download again.
-This is usually done by disconnecting the power cable, but some routers have reset buttons on them.
+Switch it off for a good 60 seconds and then switch it back on and try the download again.
+This is usually done by disconnecting the main power cable, but some routers have reset buttons on them.
 Refer to your router’s manual for further instructions.

 Try the download on your cellular network